mahmoodlab/PathomicFusion/README.md

 - A provisional patent on this work has been filed by the Brigham and Women's Hospital.

 ## Acknowledgments
-- This code is inspired by [SALMON](https://github.com/huangzhii/SALMON), [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix), and [SCNN](https://github.com/CancerDataScience/SCNN).
+- This code is inspired by [SALMON](https://github.com/huangzhii/SALMON) and [SCNN](https://github.com/CancerDataScience/SCNN), code base structure was inspired by , [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
-* Subsidized computing resources were provided by Nvidia and Google Cloud.
+* Subsidized computing resources for this project were provided by Nvidia and Google Cloud.

 ## Reference
 If you find our work useful in your research or if you use parts of this code please consider citing our paper: